 Speech Language Pathology Framework for SLP Practice

-Practitioners in the field are expected to use high-quality and collaborative research and evidence to inform their decisions.
-Beyond that, practitioners work across the span of speech language pathology.
+Practitioners in the field of speech therapy, who must obtain at least a master’s in speech pathology degree, are expected to use high-quality and collaborative research and evidence to inform their decisions.
+Beyond that, after becoming an SLP, practitioners work across the span of speech language pathology.
 In general, the ASHA scope divides SLP into service delivery and professional practice.

 Though service delivery and professional practice are interconnected—and both invaluable to the discipline at large—they approach SLP from slightly different angles.
 In brief, service delivery is how SLPs work directly with clients and patients, from direct counseling to screening for and treating medical conditions.
 The ASHA divides SLP service delivery into eight distinct areas:

 - Modalities, Technology, and Instrumentation